ethantmcgee/formbox/README.md

 docker-compose -f docker-compose.yml -f docker-compose-local.yml up
 ```

+> No matter how you try, your emails will be sent to [http://localhost:1080](http://localhost:1080)

 ## Repository Contents

 - `mysite` - contains settings and configuration for Django project